sudhakarreddy2005/cruelreddy/README.md

 ## Projects

-• Data Analysis on Sales Dataset
+• Data Analysis on Population Dataset
   • Conducted EDA using Pandas, Matplotlib, and Seaborn
-  • Highlighted seasonal trends and top-performing products
+  • Highlighted  trends and highest populated countries
-  • Cleaned and visualised real-world sales data
+  • Cleaned and visualised real-world data

 • Student Performance Prediction
   • Built a regression model using scikit-learn